 The main goal of underlaps and overlaps is to confuse defenders, causing them to lose their marking.
 This ultimately creates space for your team to move forward.

 A give-and-go is essentially taken from basketball, but it is also well-known in soccer.
 It means you pass and move to a different position or away from defenders to receive the next pass.

 When there are rapid give-and-go passes, defenders tend to leave their positions to intercept the ball, thus creating space.

 Barcelona players are famous for their give-and-go passes, more commonly known as Tiki-Taka.

 They keep the ball and draw out opposition players with their quick passes.
 This creates space for their attackers to create goal-scoring opportunities.

 Timing is Essential

-Timing is obviously an important aspect of soccer, but this doesn’t just refer to how you kick the ball or the timing of a pass or a cross.
+Timing is obviously an essential aspect of soccer, but this doesn’t just refer to how you kick the ball or the timing of a pass or a cross.

-If your teammate has the ball and you want it, don’t wait until the ball is off the root before you make your run.
+If your teammate has the ball and you want it, don’t wait until it is off the root before making your run.

 This is especially true if you’re trying to stay onside.
 Keep an eye on your teammate and make your runs accordingly.